jmacato/ZoidsLegacyDecomp/README.md

 The source includes C, inline assembly, assembler macros, and assembly files.
 It does not contain a ROM, game data, generated ROMs, saves, or binary probes.

+> HEAD'S UP: The decomped functions looks jank right now due to the use of both permutators, arument macros, and typical AI slop.
+I'll try to clean it up when i get more free time :P

 ## Requirements

 Install Python 3, a C preprocessor, ARM binutils, and agbcc.